The Amazon is on fire. So is Central Africa.

-DAKAR, Senegal — As images of wildfires in South America’s Amazon region draw global attention, another large and potentially devastating series of fires is raging in Central Africa and parts of Southern Africa.
+DAKAR, Senegal — As images of wildfires in South America’s Amazon region draw global attention, a large and potentially devastating series of fires is raging in Central Africa and parts of Southern Africa.

 Among the regions at risk is the Congo Basin forest, the second-largest tropical rainforest after the Amazon, mostly in the Democratic Republic of Congo.
 The region absorbs tons of carbon dioxide, a key in the fight against climate change, and has been called the world’s “second lung,” following the Amazon.